-The council meets the criterion for efficiency based on its forecast for real opex per capita to reduce over the period.
+• The council meets the criterion for efficiency based on its forecast for real opex per capita to reduce over the period.

-The community and social context of the two councils are vastly different, Orange is an urban/city council, while Cabonne provides rural services to dispersed small villages and communities.

-A survey was undertaken in 2013 with 93% of the 1,650 respondents opposed to a merger with Orange.
+Social and community context The community and social context of the two councils are vastly different, Orange is an urban/city council, while Cabonne provides rural services to dispersed small villages and communities.
+Community consultation A survey was undertaken in 2013 with 93% of the 1,650 respondents opposed to a merger with Orange.
 Cabonne also notes more recent consultations were undertaken, including through community meetings, newsletters, radio interviews, and television and newspaper ads, which also resulted in strong community opposition to a merger and the formation of a community led anti-amalgamation group.
 This consultation appears to have been fairly extensive.
 Cabonne states its consultation was conducted in a balanced way.

-Cabonne operates its sewer business on a break even basis, while its water business operated at a loss in 2013-14.
+Other relevant factors Water and/or sewer Cabonne operates its sewer business on a break even basis, while its water business operated at a loss in 2013-14.
 It plans to increase water charges by 10% a year and notes there is a high cost of servicing its dispersed community.
 It meets the requirements of the NSW Government's Best Practice Management of Water Supply and Sewerage Framework and estimates its infrastructure backlog is \$730,000 for water and \$182,000 for sewer.

-Fifteen submissions were received in relation to the council's proposal.
+Submissions Fifteen submissions were received in relation to the council's proposal.
 All oppose a merger citing risks that job losses, reduced representation, reduced services, a lack of community support, financial weakness, differing demographics, a loss of social connection and a lack of evidence that a merger would produce benefits.
 One late submission was received that did not support the merger.